Group coverage reports based on type of tests or sub-projects/teams.

 Flag names will be validated against the following regex.

-Once the uploader step is done (above), Flag-level coverage is being sent to Codecov, but, to unlock the full feature set of Codecov, you'll additionally have to add Flag Management to your repository-level YAML.
+Once the uploader step is done (above), Flag-level coverage is being sent to Codecov, but, to unlock the full feature set of Codecov, you'll additionally to add Flag Management to your repository-level YAML.

 Here are just a few features unlocked by adding Flag definitions to your YAML.